 Ezetimibe is used to lower cholesterol.
-This helps to reduce the risk of heart attack, stroke and other related problems.
+This reduces your chance of having a stroke, heart attack, and other related problems.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

-If you notice any other effects, discuss them with your doctor or pharmacist.
+Ezetimibe is unlikely to cause any side effects.
+If you notice any symptoms you are concerned about, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.

 Prepared by the PILs Committee at Christchurch Hospital, Canterbury District Health Board, New Zealand.
 March 2022

 For more general information about this sheet annd its contents, see: What does a My Medicines sheet cover?